YaaOppong/rbcl-generative-biology/README.md

 | **A** — generation | prompt length | base model, no finetuning | complete |
 | **B** — finetuning | training corpus | prompt protocol from A | run at L1, four arms |

-**The hinge.** Part A ends on a failure: a short authentic prompt is *worse* than a generic seed, and the failure is clade-structured — pass rate falls to zero in four algal groups while land plants are barely affected.

-Part B was the proposed explanation for that observation:

-- **B said** the model never saw these clades: fix coverage, fix the failure.
-  **B's own results contradict this** — a corpus with none of the failing clades fixes them anyway.
-What survives is the weaker, better-supported claim that finetuning restores the ability to produce a complete CDS from a short prompt, independent of which lineages it trained on.

-One observation, one shared evaluation harness, and a hypothesis that did not survive contact with its own experiment.

----

 ## Install